 Customer experience is more powerful than money.
 That’s what your customers buy.

 I can get no satisfaction – but I’m trying

 Remember, you can react to whatever is happening or has happened.
 Practice customer satisfaction monitoring and build customer experience as if it were good habits that you put into your life.
 Make them a ritual, a must in the life of the products you sell or the services you provide.
-There are many ways to measure customer satisfaction: surveys, analytical tools, interviews.
+There are many ways to measure customer satisfaction: surveys, analytical tools, and interviews.
 No matter what you choose at the beginning.
-It's important to try and test solutions until you find the perfect solution for your brand.
+It’s important to try and test solutions until you find the perfect solution for your brand.

 Test, test, test – asking questions and checking different solutions will bring you money.